sabonn/Appium-Bot-Teser/README.md

+currently im working on uploading the AVD files(its a large folder so its a pain in the ass)

 # NSO Telegram Bot UI Tester

 This project is designed to test Telegram bots through a user interface using an Android emulator.